Questions? We Can Help

 A: Find the academic calendar here.

 A: Our Dining Hall has it all—amazing views of Lake Champlain and the Adirondack Mountains, seven food stations, meals cooked to order, and much more.
-Vegetarian options are always available.
+Sodexo chefs are trained to accommodate a variety of palates.
+They offer gluten-free, non-dairy and other allergy-free products every day.
+You'll also find vegan, vegetarian and lacto-ovo options at each meal.
 For information about Dining Hall hours, meal plan pricing and menus, click here.
 All first year residential students have a meal plan.
 The best way to see all the good stuff is on the Champlain College Dining Services Facebook.

 A: Campus security is available 24 hours a day, seven days a week.
 All residence halls are locked; only residents have access cards.
 Burlington, Vermont in general is a very safe town.
 The same is true of our campus, but we encourage people to be smart.
 All residence halls are hard-wired to the Burlington Fire Department, which is two minutes from campus.
 For more information on campus security, click here.